-In early March, Cox Communications sent out an email notifying internet subscribers that their personal home Wi-Fi routers would be automatically updated to allow use from other subscribers as a public hotspot.
+In March 2020, Cox sent out an email notifying internet subscribers that their personal Panoramic Wi-Fi routers would be automatically updated to allow use from other subscribers as a public hotspot.

 Many Cox internet subscribers expressed outrage as the email did not clarify how users could deactivate the feature and whether or not the additional traffic would impact their home connections.

-The good news is that major providers like Cox and Xfinity have been utilizing this practice for years to help customers save on data usage and to connect internet users across the country.
+The good news is that other major providers like Xfinity have been utilizing this practice for years to help customers save on data usage and to connect internet users across the country.

 Let’s take a look at which users will be affected by the update, how it will impact home internet connections and the steps subscribers can take to disable the Cox Hotspots setting once and for all.